bgamari/ghc-wiki-import/type-functions.md

 - We currently don't allow indexed GADTs.
 I cannot see any fundamental problem in supporting them, but I want to keep it simple for the moment.
 (When allowing this, a constructor signature in an associated GADT can of course only refine the instantiation of the type arguments specific to the instance in which the constructor is defined.)

-## Terminology

-**Parametric type constructors**: Type constructors in vanilla Haskell.

-**Indexed type constructors**: Type constructors that are defined via one or more type declarations that have non-variable parameters.
-We often call them sloppily just *indexed types*.
-We informally call constructors that are not indexed *vanilla* constructors.

-**Kind signature**: Declaration of the name, kind, and arity of an indexed type constructor.
-The *arity* is the number of type indexes - *not* the overall number of parameters - of an indexed type constructor.

-**Type function**: An indexed type synonym.

-**Indexed data type**: An indexed type constructor declared with `data` or `newtype`.

-**Associated type**: An indexed type that is declared in a type class.

-**Type family**: Indexed types can be regarded as families of types; especially in the case of indexed data types, we call each declaration at a particular type index as *member* or *element* of that family.

-**Definitions vs. declarations**: We sometimes call the kind signature of an indexed constructor its *declaration* and the subsequent population of the type family by type equations or indexed data/newtype declarations the constructor's *definition*.

 ## How It Works